stefan-hoeck/idris2-elab-util/src/Doc/Generic4.md

           in MkInterfaceImpl "Ord" impl (implementationType `(Ord) g)
 ```

+### Interface Implementations for `TTImp` and Friends

-Now, lets put our new utilities to work.
+Finally, lets put our new utilities to work.
 Below, we derive
 `Generic`, `Eq` and `Ord` implementations for all types
 from `Language.Reflection.TT` and `Language.Reflection.TTImp`.